sgallagher/tog-pegasus/src/Clients/loadxml/readme.txt

 //==============================================================================
 Readme - LoadXml Utility Program

-LoadXML - THis is a utility program primarily for test that loads an XML file in the WBEM XML format into a repository.
+LoadXML - This is a utility program primarily for test that loads an XML file in the WBEM XML format into a repository.

 This program is not intended for production use but in the test environment.